JuliaDynamics/DiscreteEvents.jl/docs/src/intro.md

 Get an overview and learn the basics.

-`Simulate.jl` provides 1) a *clock* with a virtual simulation time and 2) the ability to schedule Julia functions and expressions as *events* on the clock's timeline or 3) run them as *processes* synchronizing with the clock.
+`DiscreteEvents.jl` provides 1) a *clock* with a virtual simulation time and 2) the ability to schedule Julia functions and expressions as *events* on the clock's timeline or 3) run them as *processes* synchronizing with the clock.
 The clock can 4) invoke *sampling* functions or expressions continuously at a given rate.

 !!! note
-    `Simulate.jl` doesn't have a special concept for shared resources since this can be expressed in native Julia via tokens in a `Channel`.
+    `DiscreteEvents.jl` doesn't have a special concept for shared resources since this can be expressed in native Julia via tokens in a `Channel`.

 ## A first example